Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Introduction

-If $x$ is a smooth point, then one can take $\mu_0=0$; this is the classical Brian\c con-Skoda theorem, \cite{BS}.
+If $\mathcal V$ is smooth, then one can take $\mu_0=0$; this is the classical Brian\c con-Skoda theorem, \cite{BS}.
 The general case was proved by Huneke, \cite{Hun}, by purely algebraic methods.
 An analytic proof appeared in \cite{ASS}.

-Given polynomials $F_1,\ldots, F_m$ on $V$, let $f_j$ denote the corresponding sections of $\Ok(d)|_{X}$, and let $\J_f$ be the coherent analytic sheaf over $X$ generated by $f_j$.
+Given polynomials $F_1,\ldots, F_m$ on $V$, let $f_j$ denote the corresponding sections of $\Ok(d)|_{X}$, and let $\J_f$ be the coherent analytic sheaf on $X$ generated by $f_j$.
 Furthermore, let $c_\infty$ be the maximal codimension of the so-called {\it distinguished varieties} of the sheaf $\J_f$, in the sense of Fulton-MacPherson, that are contained in

 see Section~\ref{dist}.
 If there are no distinguished varieties contained in $X_\infty$, then we interpret $c_\infty$ as $-\infty$.
 It is well-known that the codimension of a distinguished variety cannot exceed the number $m$, see, e.g., Proposition~2.6 in \cite{EL}, and thus